Show Your Star Ratings in Google Ads

 Product ratings

-Once again, the reviews and ratings have to be given to Google, and the Google stars can then be shown for products with ratings.
+Once again, your reviews have to be "given" to Google in order for them to be shown.
 All existing ratings are calculated to form an average star rating.

 • Shops must have collected at least 50 reviews across their entire product feed for these reviews to be displayed.